IIIF/api/source/api/annex/notes/design_patterns.md

 IIIF specifications should be consistent with and use existing open standards when possible.
 This is tempered by the need for ease of understanding, implementation and the timing of standards evolution and updates.

-This decision was made to ensure the continued integration of IIIF specifications with the wider web environment, and existing implementations.
+The intent of adopting this principle is to ensure the continued integration of IIIF specifications with the wider web environment, and existing implementations.

 ### 2.10.
 Follow Existing Best Practices